 Qualitative Analysis Excerpt from 1984 Where to place within the band?
 Category Notes and comments on text, support for placement in this band Too low for grade band early to mid- 6 mid 6 to early 7 mid 7 to early 8 mid to end 8 Too high for grade band Structure (both story structure or form of piece) The structure moves from chronological order, an omniscient narrator telling the story, to flashbacks, with the characters inner thoughts being revealed throughout the narrative.
 In paragraph 5, the students will need to discern between the chronological events of the story, the narrator's thoughts, and the past.
-The unconventional text structure may require multiple readings for students to comprehend the text. • • Language Clarity and Conventions The vocabulary is mostly accessible to students; however, the figurative language ("proceeded to start a new amber beard.", "were like sheaths of iron halfway to his knees;", "were like rods of steel all twisted and knotted as by some conflagration.") is complex and will require the students to use context clues and perhaps conduct multiple readings to determine meaning.
-Sentence structure is complex, with many compound- complex sentences, and is written in an archaic manner that will require multiple reads. ^ , • Knowledge Demands (life, content, cultural/literary) The text includes information that may be foreign to students, including harsh weather conditions and how one protects themselves against such weather.
-Readers mands (life, content, may be unfamiliar with snow or the concept that low temperatures require • • Levels of Meaning (chiefly literary)/ Purpose (chiefly informational) There are multiple themes, including the power of nature over humans, the wisdom of elders needs to be respected, and that excessive pride can lead to one's downfall.
-None are explicitly stated and must be inferred from close reading. • ^ • Overall placement: Grade 8 Despite quantitative measures indicating a low text complexity, the multiple levels of meaning, challenging text structure, and complex sentence structure make this text most appropriate for grade 8, most likely end of year. • 1 •
+The unconventional text structure may require multiple readings for students to comprehend the text. • Language Clarity and Conventions The vocabulary is mostly accessible to students; however, the figurative language ("proceeded to start a new amber beard.", "were like sheaths of iron halfway to his knees;", "were like rods of steel all twisted and knotted as by some conflagration.") is complex and will require the students to use context clues and perhaps conduct multiple readings to determine meaning.
+Sentence structure is complex, with many compound- complex sentences, and is written in an archaic manner that will require multiple reads. • • Knowledge Demands (life, content, cultural/literary) The text includes information that may be foreign to students, including harsh weather conditions and how one protects themselves against such weather.
+Readers may be unfamiliar with snow or the concept that low temperatures require movement to keep blood flowing, but the text lays the concept out clearly (e.g., "his heart pumping blood to the surface of his body and to all extremities" and " wet feet froze the faster and his exposed fingers numbed the faster," † , • Levels of Meaning (chiefly literary)/ Purpose (chiefly informational) There are multiple themes, including the power of nature over humans, the wisdom of elders needs to be respected, and that excessive pride can lead to one's downfall.
+None are explicitly stated and must be inferred from close reading. † , • Overall placement: Grade 8 Despite quantitative measures indicating a low text complexity, the multiple levels of meaning, challenging text structure, and complex sentence structure make this text most appropriate for grade 8, most likely end of year. † , •